Harshit0512/Harshit0512/README.md

 ## Hey there!<img src="https://github.com/Harshit0512/Harshit0512/blob/main/images%20or%20gif/Hi.gif" width="30px">

 I’m Harshit Shankhdhar, a Data Science and Machine Learning enthusiast from India.
-Currently, I’m a Student, pursuing B.tech in Computer Science and Engineering at Lovely Professional University.
-Beside’s programming, I enjoy watching TV Series and playing Cricket.
-I loves to explore and learn new concepts behind any technology.
+I'm 2022 batch pass out of B.tech in Computer Science and Engineering from Lovely Professional University.
+Currently, I’m Associate Software Engineer-1 at Highradius, Beside’s programming, I enjoy watching TV Series and playing Cricket.
+I loves to explore and learn new concepts of Data Science.
 </br>

 ### You can connect with me:-